hvmanker/hvmanker/README.md

 - 👋 Hi, I’m @hvmanker
-- 👀 I’m interested in coding hardddd mainly on artificial intelligence
+- 👀 I’m interested in logical development
 - 🌱 I’m currently learning java dsa c++
 - 💞️ I’m looking to collaborate on python java and learining new things
 - 📫 How to reach me himankverma121@gmail.com